 Home improvement shows today can be a bit misleading in that many people think you can tackle a remodeling project in a weekend, but the reality is it takes a considerable amount of time to put together an interior design plan, no matter what size room or home you are working on.
 It starts with simple selections like paint colors, then moves onto large items like furniture, lighting, doors and wood floors, and decorative elements for the walls and floors.
 Add to this, the necessity to coordinate painters, electricians, wood floor orders and installers, kitchen cabinet deliveries, or handle order errors, and it can quickly become overwhelming.
 You can see how hiring an interior designer can save you a tremendous amount of time.

 “When you hire an interior designer, you get the benefit of an experienced professional who can solve problems, help you avoid costly mistakes and, most importantly, create a space designed specifically to meet your needs.”

 Everyone has different interior design skills.
 Some are good at picturing what they want their room to look like but don’t know how to put all the pieces together, to create the desired outcome.
 Some, aren’t even sure what they want and others, see a space and try to fill it, only to realize how dysfunctional it is once the project is complete.
 All of these design dilemma’s are an indication that you need an Interior Designer.

 Interior Designers have years of experience putting together interiors.
 They spend hours a day scouring magazines, exploring products, meeting with product reps, traveling to trade shows, and familiarizing themselves with industry trends.
 Do you have time to do all that during your remodeling project?

-Interior design projects involve a plethora of planning, selection, execution and timing, even for the smallest space.
-Interior Designers can make any space look aesthetically pleasing, but they also have the space planning skills to make sure your room will function the way it should to meet your needs.
+Interior design projects involve a plethora of planning, selection, execution, and timing, even for the smallest space.
+Interior Designers can make any space look aesthetically pleasing, but they also have the space planning skills to make sure your room will function the way it should meet your needs.